 Journey

 Journey is an award-winning game that transcends a lot of the typical definitions of games.
 Although many elements of the game are familiar for gamers and provide a frame of reference, one of the primary elements that it changes is that of the challenge-based gameplay model.
 Despite having elements of a platformer, there is no actual platforming; the game is about loose exploration.
 Although there are threatening creatures, there is no death.
-It's story is largely implicit, but is this a requirement of its presentation?
+It's story is largely implicit, but is this a requirement of its presentation?Would it be possible to scale this type of interaction to a large, more story focused game, while de-emphasizing challenge elements?
+Bioshock Infinite removes death as a severe consequence, but still presents it as an outcome of combative experiences.
+What if Irrational's next title were to move towards Journey, loosely including but not emphasizing the importance of the more traditional "game" elements?

 Like Journey, it is clear that Shadow of the Colossus contains less focus on story than games like Bioshock Infinite or Final Fantasy.
 However, also like Journey this is not necessarily a requirement of its structure, more of a byproduct of the decisions made around its aesthetic and tone.
 The important thing to note about this game, from my perspective, is that it is a combat-focused game that uses this element extremely sparingly.
 The conflicts themselves involve very little fighting, relying heavily on reacting and discovering your enemy's weak point.
 A conflict may last between thirty and forty minutes with only one creature being defeated at the end (also, might I add, without the necessity for death or retrying).